 For more comprehensive and updated information with regard to mandated requirements applicable to Affidavits of Merit in professional negligence cases, always consult with legal counsel; and to read applicable sections of N.J.S.A.
 2A:53A (under Title 2A), log on to the New Jersey State Legislature Database at this link (NJSLD).

-If you need to consult a New Jersey personal injury attorney, you need to contact the New Jersey personal injury lawyers at Blume Donnelly Fried Forte Zerres & Molinari.
+If you need to consult a New Jersey personal injury attorney, you need to contact the New Jersey personal injury lawyers at Blume Forte Fried Zerres & Molinari.
 The initial consultation is always free.